cncf/wg-serverless/workflow/spec/spec.md

 to associate the events with the current workflow instance.

 The timeout property defines the time duration from the invocation of the event state.
-If the defined events have not been recived during this time, the state should transition to the next state or end workflow execution (if it is an end state).
+If the defined events have not been received during this time, the state should transition to the next state or end workflow execution (if it is an end state).

 #### <a name="eventstate-eventactions"></a> Event State: Event Actions